msau42/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 with the actual API object.
 The cache will return either the cached-only object, or the informer object, whichever one is latest.
 Informer updates will always override the cached-only object.
-The new predicate and priority functions must get the objects from this cache intead of from the informer cache.
+The new predicate and priority functions must get the objects from this cache instead of from the informer cache.
 This cache only stores pointers to objects and most of the time will only point to the informer object, so the memory footprint per object is small.